SwasthikaSelvakumar/SwasthikaSelvakumar/README.md

 - **[Federated Learning Based Domestic Violence Detection](https://github.com/SwasthikaSelvakumar/FEDERATED-LEARNING-BASED-DOMESTIC-VIOLENCE-DETECTION)** -An AI-powered system for detecting and classifying the severity of **domestic violence audio using MFCC features, federated learning, and Flask**
 - **[Child Mental Health](https://github.com/SwasthikaSelvakumar/CHILD_MENTAL-HEALTH-)** - EmoBuddy is a child-friendly **emotional support** web app built with Flask.
 It provides predefined empathetic responses in English to help child **express and manage feelings**.
 - **[Malicious-Web_Requests-](https://github.com/SwasthikaSelvakumar/Malicious-Web_Requests-)**- A production-minded hybrid system for **detecting malicious web requests** using a combination of Deterministic Finite Automata (DFA), Regex Signatures, and a Lightweight Neural Network (ANN)
+- **[Continual Learning for Chest X-Ray Disease Classification](https://github.com/SwasthikaSelvakumar/Continual-Learning-for-Chest-X-ray-Disease-Classification)** - A continual learning framework for chest X-ray disease classification using **ResNet18, Elastic Weight Consolidation (EWC), and Grad-CAM**.
+The system retains prior knowledge across tasks like TB and COVID-19 detection while ensuring interpretability and reliability in medical AI.

 *(More projects coming soon...)*